Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Conclusions

 \section{Conclusions}

-The mass of a long-lived particle decaying inside the detector at FCC-ee can be measured using the timing and position of its decay vertex and constraints on beam energy and momentum.
+The mass of a long-lived particle decaying within the FCC-ee detector can be determined by combining the timing and position of the decay vertex with constraints on beam energy and momentum.
 Using the relevant analytic formulas, it was shown that for timing resolutions of a few tens of picoseconds, a resolution on the mass of few percent for LLP mass in the range 10-80~GeV can be expected.

 On the basis of a parametrised simulation of the IDEA detector, a complete analysis was performed for the production of an HNL in the process $Z\rightarrow\nu\mathrm{HNL}$ and its decay into a muon and two jets.